 You know your dog, but what do you know about the other dog walking toward you on the sidewalk?
 Little to nothing if you haven’t encountered that dog before.

 Follow your dog’s cues.
-If it seems nervous, don’t force it to interact with the other dog.
+Don’t force it to interact with the other dog if it seems nervous.
 Dogs know how to read canine body language; if your dog wants to meet the other dog, let him.

 Just stick close so you can separate the dogs quickly if the encounter starts to go badly.